What's this all about?

 How is RSS different from e-mail?

 First, with RSS, you don't give out your e-mail address.
-This means fewer organisations and people will know your email address and you will potentially get less spam e-mail as a result.
+This means fewer organizations and people will know your email address and you will potentially get less spam e-mail as a result.

 Finally, RSS tends to be much more timely than most e-mail notifications.

 There are two main types of clients available, some free, some available for purchase.
 These are: